40 Interesting Gharial Facts That You May Not Know

 28. When the eggs are ready to hatch, the youngsters call from within them.
 Their mother then digs the nest open so that the youngsters can escape.
 Unlike the case in other crocodiles, the mother doesn't carry the youngsters in her mouth.

 29. Researchers have found that along the Chambal River in India, hatchlings from different broods gather in one area.
 Here multiple mothers take turns in protecting the youngsters.
 If danger appears, the father may enter and protect the group.

 30. A single male is sometimes seen surrounded by numerous youngsters even when no danger is apparent.
 The degree of parental care in the species has surprised researchers.

 31. Young gharials feed on invertebrates and frogs instead of fish.
 Their snout becomes proportionally longer as they grow and mature.

 Historically, the gharial's range spanned rivers of Bangladesh, Bhutan, India, Myanmar, Nepal and Pakistan.
 Today, only fragmented populations remain in Nepan and northern India.— Smithsonian National Zoo and Conservation Biology Institute

 32. The Red List of the IUCN (International Union for Conservation of Nature) classifies gharials as critically endangered.
-It says that fewer than 250 mature individuals exist.
-The organization's population assessment was done in 2007 and badly needs to be updated, however.
+It says that around 650 mature individuals exist.
+The organization's last population assessment was done in 2017.

 34. The main threats to the gharial population are loss of habitat and drowning after being trapped in fishing nets.